 During the next three decades, CHAPS has participated in many projects and offered numerous educational opportunities, such as the creation of the Gaffney Residential Historic District, a Downtown Historic Business District, maps of county cemeteries and historical locations, videos of historical sites, publishing the Cherokee County Pictorial, cleanups at the county’s Furnace Mill site, Beaverdam and Mulberry Church restorations, and tours to Smith’s Ford, Dillsboro, Cooperville Iron Works, etc.

 In 1999 CHAPS members voted to purchase the historic Central Elementary School building and property.
 Through the support of members, local residents, area businesses, and local and state governments, a Grand Opening Gala of the Cherokee County History & Arts Museum was held on May 17, 2008.
 Since then, CHAPS has continued the renovation and expansion of the facility and is currently fundraising for interactive children’s STEM rooms, sports hall of fame, archives, research areas, and additional exhibit and rentable spaces.
-With thousands of visitors each year, the Museum has come to be a top destination for the community.
+With thousands of visitors each year, the Cherokee County Museum, as it is now called, has come to be a top destination for the community.